trieule50/frantic-engineer-project1/README.md

             }

 ### Focusing on User Experience
 With the mindset of "mobile first" elements are stacked in the game.
+One of the concerns was making the modal center to the page.
+By @media a min width of 768.
+The game is centered to an i-Pad to a desktop.

 ## Problem Areas